rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

     - directory.stat.isdir
 ```

-On the contrary you can test that it is not true:
+You can also test that it is not true:

 ```
   when: